 Want to make your upcoming auction a success?
 Add elements to your event that let people support your cause even if they don’t win an item.
 Giving people the option to buy raffle tickets, pay for experiences, give via text, or buy fund-a-need items helps you raise more money at your event and makes them feel like they’re making a difference.

-Qgiv just launched a super-cool auctions and event management platform that includes all the tools you need to add these elements to your next event.
+Qgiv has a super-cool auctions and event management platform that includes all the tools you need to add these elements to your next event.
 You can learn more about our auctions platform on this page, or you can contact us to request a one-on-one tour of our tools.